What Size Furnace Filter Do I Need? How to Find It and Never Forget It

 A clogged filter doesn't just reduce air quality — it makes your system work harder, increases energy costs, and can cause your heat exchanger to overheat and fail.
 A $10 filter protects a $3,000 furnace.

-How to remember your furnace filter size
+How I finally stopped forgetting my furnace filter size

-The obvious solutions people try:
+The obvious solutions I tried:

 - Taking a photo of the old filter and then losing it in their camera roll